By Ojasvee Last Updated:

 "For me, Parveen died twice—the first time when she had her first mental breakdown and was with me -- the personality I had known completely collapsed, like a house of cards.
 And now, the second time, with her physical death.
 I would like to remember her as the girl who brought Bollywood to the cover of Time magazine and who died an anonymous death."

 Some great love stories don't have great endings.
 The tragic conclusion of Mahesh Bhatt and Parveen Babi's relationship was a victim of their environment and genetic disorders.
-It reminds us how fragile humans are.
+It reminds us of how fragile humans are.
 A heartbreak can push someone to think about suicide.
 Mahesh Bhatt and Parveen Babi's love story might have met a tragic end, but it surely throws light on the disasters that loneliness can cause.